Skip to main content

 Extension Naming Conventions

-• Use only lowercase letters [a-z] and underscores _ in extension names
+• Use lowercase letters and underscores for extension names

-• Consider using a vendor prefix (like Vendor_ExtensionName) to prevent name collisions with other extensions
+• Use a vendor prefix to avoid collisions with other extensions (e.g., acme_freeshipping)

 Examples of Valid Extension Names